Pylons/pylons/pylons/docs/en/models.rst

 :file:`model/meta.py`
 ---------------------
-:file:`model/meta.py` is merely a container for a few housekeeping objects required by SQLAlchemy (:class:`Session`, ``metadata``, and ``engine``) to avoid import issues.
+:file:`model/meta.py` is merely a container for a few housekeeping objects required by SQLAlchemy such as :class:`Session`, ``metadata`` and ``engine`` to avoid import issues.
+In the context of the default Pylons application, only the :class:`Session` object is instantiated.

 The objects are optional in the context of other applications that do not make use of them and so if you answer "no" to the SQLAlchemy question when creating a Pylons project, the creation of :file:`model/meta.py` is simply skipped.

-It's recommended that for each model, a new module inside the ``model/`` directory should be created.
+It is recommended that, for each model, a new module inside the ``model/`` directory should be created.
 This keeps the models tidy when they get larger as more domain specific code is added to each one.

 Creating a Model
 ================

-SQLAlchemy 0.5 has an optional Declarative syntax which offers the convenience of defining the table and the ORM class in one step.
+SQLAlchemy 0.5 has an optional `Declarative` syntax which offers the convenience of defining the table and the ORM class in one step.
 This is the recommended usage of SQLAlchemy.